 Our work is organized in the following way: After the introduction, in Section \ref{pactions} we present some notions, examples and results that will be useful during the work, especially Proposition \ref{cert1} gives conditions for the enveloping space to be $T_1$ while Theorem \ref{globor} establish that the globalization of a partial action is actually an orbit space.
-At the beginning of Section \ref{parprof} we treat the question if an structural property $\mathcal P$ of a space $X$ endowed with a partial action of a group $G$ is inherited by the spaces $X/\!\sim_G$ and $X_G$ (see equations \eqref{porbit} and \eqref{eqgl} for the proper definitions of $X/\!\sim_G$ and $X_G,$ respectively) to do so we first show in Lemma \ref{cerrada} that the quotient map $\pi_G$ defined in \eqref{qmap} is perfect, this allows us to present in Theorem \ref{propiedades} sufficient conditions in which an affirmative answer holds for when $\mathcal P$ is any properties of being Hausdorff, regular, metrizable and second countable.
-Second part of Section \ref{parprof} deals invariant metrics, there we give in Theorem \ref{metrinv} a condition for a space $X$ with a partial action of a compact group to admit and invariant metric.
-At this point it is important to note that in the classical case the problem of finding characterizations of $G$-spaces having invariant metric have been extensively studied, in particular it is known that the if a space $X$ with a global action admits an invariant metric, then the orbit space $X/\!\sim_G$ is metrizable provided that is $T_1,$ however, this result does not hold for partial actions, were one needs to impose regularity conditions (see Remark \ref{nomet} and Proposition \ref{orbmet}, respectively).
+At the beginning of Section \ref{parprof} we treat the question if a structural property $\mathcal P$ of a space $X$ endowed with a partial action of a group $G$ is inherited by the spaces $X/\!\sim_G$ and $X_G$ (see equations \eqref{porbit} and \eqref{eqgl} for the proper definitions of $X/\!\sim_G$ and $X_G,$ respectively).
+To do so we first show in Lemma \ref{cerrada} that the quotient map $\pi_G$ defined in \eqref{qmap} is perfect, this allows us to present in Theorem \ref{propiedades} sufficient conditions in which an affirmative answer holds for when $\mathcal P$ is any properties of being Hausdorff, regular, metrizable and second countable.
+Second part of Section \ref{parprof} deals with invariant metrics, there we give in Theorem \ref{metrinv} a condition for a space $X$ with a partial action of a compact group so that it admits an invariant metric.
+At this point it is important to note that in the classical case of finding characterizations of $G$-spaces having invariant metric have been extensively studied, in particular it is known that if a space $X$ with a global action admits an invariant metric, then the orbit space $X/\!\sim_G$ is metrizable provided that is $T_1,$ however, this result does not hold for partial actions, where one needs to impose regularity conditions (see Remark \ref{nomet} and Proposition \ref{orbmet}, respectively).